Waddesdon Church of England School: Houses

 In 1963, shortly after its opening, the school introduced a house system, with four houses competing against each other in sports and academic endeavours.
 The four houses were called Courtney, Lipscomb, Dixon and Goodwin.
 The house system was discontinued in 2001, in favour of a system focused on year groups.
 This new arrangement still retains the previous competitions, but they are now solely between the forms within each year group.

 Year groups

 The school promotes a learning culture based on year groups.
 Each year group focuses on a specific learning target.
 Each year group also has their own title, colour and motto to create a year group identity.
 The details are as follows:

-Student roles

-The school has a Student Council which includes an elected representative from each form and members of the school's senior management team.